 The Protestant garrison shut the doors and refused to let them in; the price was thousands of people died of starvation.

 The cannons mounted along the walls serve as a reminder of past battles and were donated by the Guilds of London in 1649.

 These walls are open to the public from dawn until dusk and guided tours available all year round.

-Visit St Columb’s
+2- Visit St Columb’s

 St Columb’s was the first cathedral erected in the British Isles after the Reformation.

 Inside is a small museum with relics from the 1689 Siege of Derry.
 In the vestibule is a hollow mortar cannonball fired into the city by James II’s army.

 The Protestants within the walls defiantly replied “No surrender”, a common phrase used by Ulster Loyalists up until the present day.

-Tour the Political murals
+3- Tour the political murals

 The giant wall murals of the Bogside, Fountain and Waterside areas of Derry commemorate the bloodshed that occurred in Derry’s recent history.

-In the Catholic Bogside area there are 10 murals that illustrate the post 1969 Troubles.
+In the Catholic Bogside area, there are 10 murals that illustrate the post-1969 Troubles.

 There’s a mural that depicts the events of ‘Bloody Sunday’ in Derry, on 30 January 1972, when the British Army opened fire on a Civil Rights demonstration killing 14 people.

 Another striking mural is that of 14-year-old Annette McGavigan, the first child victim and 100th victim of the Troubles.

 Now that the Troubles are kind of over, you can pop into the Bogside Artists studio and visit the artists that painted the murals.

 In contrast, royalist murals of King William, the Red Hand of Ulster and Union Jacks can be found in Loyalist Protestant areas like Fountain Estate and Waterside.

 This is where you can learn more about the civil rights era of the 1960s, as well as the early Troubles era of the 1970’s.

 Packed with old photographs and displays, this recently opened museum is located right at the heart of the Bogside battleground.